Solo Trek in Wales for a kit shake down and a touch of solitude

 Day 1

-Park behing the Pinnacle’s cafe at Capel Curig.
+Park behind the Pinnacle’s cafe at Capel Curig.
 Ascent over Cefn Y Capel -> Y Foel Goch -> Glyder Fach – > Glyder Fawr – > descent “Devils Kitchen” -> Wild camp at Lyn Bochlwyd

 Time – 6 hrs, no stops